Shippable/docs/sources/platform/overview.md

 For example, if you are authoring a job that copies a file to `S3`, Runtime will automatically spin up an environment that has AWS CLI, configure it with the supplied AWS credentials and get it fully ready to run your first `S3` command.

 ## Integrations
-[Integrations](/platform/integration/overview) are used to connect your workflows to third party platforms and services.
+[Integrations](/platform/integration/overview) are used to connect your Shippable CI or CD workflows to third party platforms or services and also manage secrets that might be needed by your applications.
+They are owned by users of our platform and the scope feature allows you to decide which organizations/repos have access to use it in their DevOps activities.

 ## Visibility
 [Visibility](/platform/visibility/overview) offers reporting, audit and analytics on the status and performance of all DevOps activities.